tonghuikang/blog/_posts/2025-09-14-improve-ai-software-engineering.md

 Certain statements from the AI suggest that AI is doing something wrong
 - "You're absolutely right"

-We want to collect the pain points.
-Currently we can read the conversation history between people working on the codebase and AI.
+We want to aggregate the pain points.
+We can read the conversation history between people working on the codebase and AI[^pain].
 If we want to make a change, we can cite all this evidence of pain.

-Note that pain may not necessarily be collected from the human.
+[^pain]: Note that pain may not necessarily be collected from the human.
 For example, if AI takes a long time to figure out the exact logic of the function, it could be interpreted as pain and be used for improvement.